-Everyone needs a classic cheesecake in their kitchen repetoire and this tall and creamy cheesecake – made consistently without a giant crack through the center! – totally fits the bill.
+Tall and creamy cheesecake: Everyone needs a classic New York cheesecake in their kitchen repertoire and this one – made consistently without a giant crack through the center! – totally fits the bill.

-For updated photos and recipe write-up, check out this post: Tall and Creamy Classic New York Cheesecake
+For updated photos, recipe write-up, and my 11 biggest tips for how to make the best cheesecake, check out this post: Tall and Creamy Classic New York Cheesecake

-To kick off this holiday season, I was in search of the perfect cheesecake recipe.
-I’ve made a couple different varieties in the past but until now I’ve yet to come across a plain cheesecake with the “wow factor” that makes me want to make it my go-to cheesecake recipe.
+But until now, I’ve yet to come across a plain cheesecake with the “wow factor” that makes me want to make it my go-to cheesecake recipe.

 Many of the recipes I’ve made from Dorie’s most recent book have turned out wonderful, including the aforementioned Brown Sugar Apple Cheesecake so I figured I’d give her plain cheesecake a shot too.